 Sign Up For Our Latest Updates

 In a broadly diversified portfolio, there’s usually something working in any given year.
-When stocks are down, bonds are typically up.
-When bonds are down, stocks are typically up.
+When stocks are down, bonds are typically up and when bonds are down, stocks are typically up.
 When stocks and bonds go down together, something else is often up (TIPS, Commodities, REITs or Gold).

 Well, not this year.